 - Lactose: Whey protein concentrate, whey protein hydrolysate, milk protein concentrate (in higher amounts), nonfat dry milk

-- Sweeteners: fructose, FOS, fructo-oligosaccharides, dried fruit, high fructose corn syrup (HFCS), fructose-glucose, crystalline fructose, fruit sugar, agave, honey
+- Fructose, FOS, fructo-oligosaccharides, dried fruit, high fructose corn syrup (HFCS), glucose-fructose

 Looking at labels